taraspos/gae-workshop/level2/README.md

 ## Apply the changes

-In order to apply the changes to our server, we will need to recreate it, to do so, we need to mark it to be destroyed on the next run:
+In order to apply the changes to our server, we will need to recreate it.
+To do so, we need to mark it to be destroyed on the next run:

 ```tf
 terraform taint  google_compute_instance.workshop-server